Truth in Labeling Campaign

 • Authority: USDA

-• What it is: Imported beef can be labeled “Product of USA” provided it was simply “repackaged or otherwise processed” in the United States.
+• What it is: Imported beef has been allowed to be labeled “Product of USA” provided it was simply “repackaged or otherwise processed” in the United States.

 • History: While at a previous organization, Farm Action’s co-founders filed a USDA petition calling for reforms to our fraudulent labeling system, which prompted the USDA to open a public comment period and begin considering the issue.
 In February of 2022, the USDA’s Food Safety Inspection Service (FSIS) referenced that original petition as it announced it would finally begin the review.